ConvertKit vs. AWeber: Why You Should Really Switch

 - 30-day trial: You get 30 days with AWeber to test the waters before you’re charged.
 ConvertKit doesn’t do trials, though.

 - Stock photography: AWeber gives you access to a library that includes a few thousand photos to help you with your email designs.

 - Integrations: Again, age serves AWeber well in this arena as they integrate with over 150 services while ConvertKit integrates with less than a hundred.
 Integrations is a major feature that I look for with any email marketing providers and it definitely deserves to have its own section.

 However, the reason why it landed in the “Other” section is because both AWeber and ConvertKit still integrate with all the major players in the industry.
 Namely Facebook, Shopify, WordPress, and others.
 That’s why this becomes more of a minor advantage for AWeber.

 Why Switch to ConvertKit?

 So when and why should you switch to ConvertKit?
 Besides the obvious “tagging and automation” features we discussed earlier, there are actually quite a few other things.

-Aweber has a couple of irritating policies when it comes to counting subscribers on your list.
+AWeber has a couple of irritating policies when it comes to counting subscribers on your list.
 First, they count unsubscribes too.
-That’s right, people that aren’t even receiving your emails anymore, are counted towards your overall number of subscribers.
-As you can imagine, this can quickly add up if you have a big list and lots of traffic, but is obviously less of an issue if you’re just starting out.
+That’s right, people that aren’t even receiving your emails anymore are counted toward your overall number of subscribers.
+As you can imagine, this can quickly add up if you have a big list and lots of traffic, but it is obviously less of an issue if you’re just starting out.